ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 # example block 6 - A Link to the Past
   - items:
       Progressive Sword: 4
+    world:
-    world: BobsSlaytheSpire
+      - BobsSlaytheSpire
+      - BobsRogueLegacy
     count:
       min: 1
       max: 4
 ```

-1. This block has a 50% chance to occur, and if it does will place either the Empire Orb or Radiant Orb on another
+1. This block has a 50% chance to occur, and if it does will place either the Empire Orb or Radiant Orb on another player's
-   player's Starter Chest 1 and removes the chosen item from the item pool.
+Starter Chest 1 and removes the chosen item from the item pool.
 2. This block will always trigger and will place the player's swords, bow, magic meter, strength upgrades, and hookshots
 in their own dungeon major item chests.
 3. This block will always trigger and will lock boss relics on the bosses.
 4. This block has an 80% chance of occurring and when it does will place all but 1 of the items randomly among the four
 locations chosen here.
-5. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into other
+5. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into
-players' Master Sword Pedestals or Boss Relic 1 locations.
+other players' Master Sword Pedestals or Boss Relic 1 locations.
 6. This block will always trigger and will attempt to place a random number, between 1 and 4, of progressive swords
-into any locations within a game slot named BobsSlaytheSpire.
+into any locations within the game slots named BobsSlaytheSpire and BobsRogueLegacy

 ## Boss Plando